Maha-Magdy/Build-Custom-Linter/README.md

 To get a local copy up and running follow these simple steps

-### To clone this repo run this code on a terminal window:
+### To clone this repo, run this code on a terminal window:

 git clone https://github.com/Maha-Magdy/Build-Custom-Linter.git

-### To have all gem files installed in your machine:
+### To have all gem files installed in your machine, run this command in your terminal:

-You must run bundle in your terminal.
+bundle

-### To run the TDD in your machine:
+### To run the TDD in your machine, run this command in your terminal:

-You must run rspec in your terminal.
+rspec

 ## Basic Usage